ubports/system-image/cli-manpage.rst

     Use the given configuration file, otherwise use the default.
 The program will optionally also read a ``channel.ini`` file in the same directory as ``FILE``.

+--factory-reset
+    Wipes the data partition and issues a reboot into recovery.
+This effectively performs a device factory reset.

+--show-settings
+    Show all the key/value pairs in the settings database.

+--get KEY
+    Print the value for the given key in the settings database.
+If the key is missing, a default value is printed.
+May be given multiple times.

+--set KEY=VALUE
+    Set the value for the given key in the settings database.
+If the key is missing it is added.
+May be given multiple times.

+--del KEY
+    Deletes the given key from the settings database.
+If the key does not exist, this is a no-op.
+May be given multiple times.

 --dbus
     Run in D-Bus client mode.
 Normally, ``system-image-cli`` runs directly